git-amw/My-setup/README.md

 __solution__  use default builds (!!
 PEACE !!)

 ## FOR LINUX (ubantu my distro)
-> Open is full of perks. there is ocean full off build on internet
+> Open source has its own perks. there is ocean full off build on internet. my own personal reference present in the build file.